tiq-lang/solver/papers/type-packs/type-packs.md

 ### Constraint patterns

 First syntax addition to `where` clauses targets constraints.
-We add a notion of constraint patterns, which are constraints that mention type packs or type patterns.
+We add a notion of constraint patterns, which are constraints that mention unexpanded type packs or type patterns.
 Similarly to them, constraint patterns can be expanded.

 Let's consider the following example: